bgamari/ghc-wiki-import/plugins/reinitialize-globals.md

-This is idea is predicated on the fact that there are at most two libHSghc images in memory.
+This is idea is predicated on the fact that there are at most two libHSghc images in memory. **Which I just realized is the most likely scenario, but I don't think there's anything preventing a plugin from having its own statically linked copy of libHSghc…**